 - Via San Paolo in Mercatale 220, Gigliola, Tuscany 50025

-- Michelangelo's David — Galleria dell'Accademia.
-Book timed entry.
-17 feet tall.
-Carved from a single marble block that two other sculptors had already abandoned.
-Michelangelo was 26.
+- Michelangelo's David — 17 feet tall, carved from a single marble block two other sculptors had abandoned.
+He was 26.

 - Via San Paolo in Mercatale 220, Gigliola, Tuscany 50025